Saxilby: Religion

 Saxilby has been served by various different Christian churches including Church of England, Methodist, Wesleyan and, at one point, a St Andrew's Mission House.
 Today, Saxilby has a 12th-century church dedicated to Saint Botolph.
-The Methodist church closed in 2020.
+The Methodist church closed in 2020, and the building is now occupied by the Plymouth Brethren Christian Church.

 Sport

 The majority of sport in the village can be found at the Memorial Field.
 The Memorial Field is home to Saxilby Tennis Club, Saxilby Cricket Club, Saxilby Bowls Club and Saxilby Athletic F.C.

 Saxilby Tennis Club was founded in 1925 and has been a part of the community ever since.
 The club play in multiple leagues including; The Lincoln District League, The Gainsborough League and North Kelsey Winter league.

 Saxilby Athletic F.C. is a Men's football club that compete in the Lincoln Sunday Football League.
 Saxilby Athletic J.F.C. is a junior football club with male and female teams in a variety of age groups.